watem-sedem/watem-sedem/docs/watem-sedem.rst

 K-factor
 ########

-The soil erodibility index, :math:`K`,  is an index that quantifies the change in the soil per unit of applied external force or energy, in this case rainfall.
+The soil erodibility factor, :math:`K`,  is an index that quantifies the change in the soil per unit of applied external force or energy, in this case rainfall.
 It is thus related to the integrated effect of rainfall, runoff and infiltration on soil loss.
 The unit of :math:`K` is expressed in soil loss per rainfall erosion index unit, in this case :math:`\frac{\text{kg.h}}{\text{MJ.mm}}` (Renard et al., 1997).
-In practical terms, the :math:`K`-factor is lumped parameter often  varying as a function of the soil texture.
+In practical terms, the :math:`K`-factor is a lumped parameter often varying as a function of the soil texture.
 In the context of Flanders,  Declrercq and Poesen (1991) applied this on the soil texture classes in the digital soil map of Flanders: